SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/100-session-alerts.md

 ### Mount the Secret

-Add the secret mount to your Prometheus Helm values:
+Add the secret mount for the secret you created in step 1 to your Prometheus Helm values:

 ```yaml
 alertmanager: